If there's once thing that we knew for sure since the very beginning, it's that ethical production was a non-negotiable.

 We need to know who is making our clothes

-We travelled abroad and found there was a certain mystery about who exactly would be doing the work.
+When we initially travelled abroad we found there was a certain mystery about who exactly would be doing the work.
 We were made a lot of promises, but those promises were not backed up with evidence.
 We wanted to meet the workers, talk to them, ask them questions.

 ada + lou products are made using the couture method of one person, one garment.
 That means the same person who cut the fabric is the same person who works on her all the way through until her tags are attached.
 It's this love and care we hope you can feel when you wear her.